-No one likes wires, and wireless charging allows us to put down our phones on a desk, bed side table or even a coffee shop counter to pump more power into your device without having to plug in a wire.
+No one likes wires, and wireless charging allows us to put down our phones on a desk, bedside table or even a coffee shop counter to pump more power into them without having to plug in a wire.

 The newly launched iPhone X, iPhone 8 and iPhone 8 Plus all support wireless charging, while Android devices such as the Galaxy Note 8, Galaxy S8, Galaxy S8 Plus and the US version of the LG G6 will all work with these pads too.

-Below we've put together a guide on some of our favorite wireless chargers options on the market right now and each should work with all devices that support the Qi wireless charging standard.
+Below we've put together a guide to some of our favorite wireless charger options on the market right now, and each should work with all devices that support the Qi wireless charging standard.

 Some will also work with the competing standard AirFuel, which is a combination of PMA and AW4P tech, but we'll note where that's possible.